01 of 04

 The engagement ring pictured has a pave set shank with a milgrain detail along the borders.
 The advantage of this type of setting is that the diamonds are almost flush with the beads, unlike prongs that can poke.
 They also add a vintage appeal to an engagement ring.

-Some pave diamond settings are literally jam packed with many small diamonds.
-One con of this type of setting is that the diamonds can have a tendency to fall out.
+Some pave diamond settings are jam packed with many small diamonds.
+One con of this type of setting is that the diamonds tend to fall out.
 This is especially true if the pave setting goes far down the shank, like on an eternity band, or if the diamonds are smaller than .005ct.

 Ultimately, the right engagement ring depends on a budget, ring style, and its ring settings.
 For example, you might go for a classic or modern engagement ring, and use a halo setting that features scalloped pave diamonds that circle the center gem.
 You'll also want to choose a gemstone that's right for you, though the most obvious one is the diamond.
 If you decide to use a diamond, make sure you understand its cut, color, clarity, and carat.